manloloy/ECE205Course/Syllabus.md

 ## Academic Honesty
 Students are expected to uphold the highest standards of academic integrity.
 Any violations may result in disciplinary action per University guidelines.

-## Notes
-- Students should expect to code both in lab and at home.
-- Weekly labs are crucial to mastering material.
-- Bring questions to office hours, labs, or lectures early and often.